Manage Users, Groups, and Roles

 http://10.143.192.101:8091/settings/rbac/users

-If successful, the command provides as its output a document containing an entry for each of the current users.
-This output is identical in form to that shown above, in Get User Information with the CLI.
+If successful, the command returns a document containing an entry for each of the current users.
+This output is identical to the output in the section Get User Information with the CLI.

-Create a Local User, Using Direct Role-Assignment, with the REST API
+Create a Local User Using the REST API with Direct Role-Assignment

 To create a local user, use the PUT /settings/rbac/users/local/<username> method and URI.
-For example:
+See the following example:

 curl -v -X PUT -u Administrator:password \